anderspitman/blog/content/post/2018-04-04-static-react-rust-webapp.markdown

 The rouille code just sets up two HTTP endpoints, "/" and "/bundle.js".
 Instead of returning the files from the filesystem as we'd typically do with a web app, we're returning the contents of the statics strings from the binary.
-I was first introduced to this pattern by [syncthing](https://syncthing.net/), which is written in go but does a similar thing.

 To learn more about using Rouille to do more advanced stuff refer to their docs.